Automating-GIS-processes/CSC18/source/lessons/L1/Intro-Python-GIS.rst

 Introduction to Python GIS
 ==========================

-General overview of the latter part of the course
+General overview of the course
 -------------------------------------------------

-Now as we know `the basics of Python programming <https://geo-python.github.io>`_ we are ready to apply those skills to different GIS related tasks.
-During the next seven weeks we will learn how to deal with spatial data and analyze it using "pure" Python.
+During the next three intensive days you will learn how to deal with spatial data and analyze it using "pure" Python.

 Learning objectives
 -------------------

-At the end of the course you should be able to:
+At the end of the course you should have a basic idea how to conduct following GIS tasks in Python:

 -  Read / write spatial data from/to different file formats
 -  Deal with different projections
--  Do different geometric operations and geocoding
+-  Conduct different geometric operations and spatial queries
+-  Convert addresses to points (+ vice versa) i.e. do geocoding
 -  Reclassify your data based on different criteria
--  Do spatial queries
--  Do simple spatial analyses
+-  Know how to fetch data from OpenStreetMap easily with Python
+-  Know the basics of raster processing in Python
 -  Visualize data and create (interactive) maps, such as following:

 .. raw:: html